Hefty EnergyBag Program

 The Awful

 There were a few parts in this book that I think contain extremely misleading information.
 One example is that the book suggests that plastic home items, such as doors and windows, are better because they last longer than wood.
-But sometimes those products contain chemicals banned in the State of California, known as Proposition 65.
-That legislation requires labeling of such materials now, thankfully, as they have been tied to a number of diseases and cancer.
+But sometimes those products contain chemicals such as formaldehyde, PFAS, or other chemicals banned in the State of California under as Proposition 65.
+That legislation requires labeling of such materials now, thankfully, as they have been tied to several diseases and types of cancer.

 Here is another example: